 Mockups

-I’ve decided to initiate my Tutorials page with specific situation in mind.
-There, I’ve introduced the prototype of my upcoming navy blue derby shoes, knowing that I want to experiment with different last and design.
-I did that, but the result rendered the situation even more interesting.
+I decided to launch the "Tutorials" page with a specific situation in mind.
+I presented a prototype of my upcoming navy blue derby shoes there, knowing I wanted to experiment with different lasts and patterns.
+I did, but the result made the situation even more interesting.

 One

-Sometimes my mockup uppers take part in practice pieces of experimental bottom-making jobs.
-Many times, I find the particular lines so intriguing that I want to explore those farther.
+Sometimes my mock-up uppers are used as test models for experimental sole designs.
+I often find these lines so intriguing that I want to explore them further.

-But the truth here is that there’s absolutely no good reason to re-invent the wheel.
-Every experimentation leads to the conclusion that the function dictates the design in footwear.
+The truth is, however, that there's absolutely no reason to reinvent the wheel.
+Any experiment leads to the conclusion that functionality determines shoe design.

-So why a mockup is not a prototype?
-To produce the upper, you will need to create your lines on the last at first.
-Then copy those lines from the 3D world and translate that to the flat land of paper patterns.
-Armed with those, it’s a good idea to make your mockup upper, just to double check that your pattern works well on your last.
-A mockup is always made using inferior leathers and has no construction, stiffeners etc.
+So why isn't a mock-up a prototype?
+To produce an upper, you first need to create your lines on the last.
+Then, copy those lines from the 3D world and transfer them to the flat surface of paper patterns.
+Armed with a mock-up of the upper, you use it to check if the transfer process was a success.
+A mock-up is always made of lower-quality leather and lacks any stiffeners, other real construction features.

 Two

-All that because my designs are originals and there’s no book to learn how to make them.
+This is because my designs are original, and there's no book that can teach me how to make them.

 Previous